monarch-initiative/mondo/src/patterns/dosdp-patterns/README.md

 See full table [here](https://github.com/monarch-initiative/mondo/blob/master/src/patterns/data/matches/neuroendocrine_neoplasm_grade1.tsv)
 ### Nonhuman disease
-*This pattern should be used for diseases affecting non-human animal which have a corresponding/an analog disease in human.
+*This pattern should be used for diseases affecting non-human animal which have a corresponding/an analog disease in human, AND the taxon affected is NOT known.
 Examples: [leukemia, non-human animal](http://purl.obolibrary.org/obo/MONDO_0700100), [hepatitis, viral, animal](http://purl.obolibrary.org/obo/MONDO_0025085)*

 | Attribute | Info |
 |----------|----------|